learn-co-curriculum/bash-tutorial/README.md

 If you ever get errors where you type something in the terminal and it says it can't be found, the executable you're trying to run needs to be added to the path.
 If the wrong executable is getting run, the order of directories in your path is wrong.

 The PATH variable is an environmental variable.
-These are variables you can set specific to your computer's environment and then be used in other programs.
+These are variables you can set specific to your computer's environment, which can then be used in other programs.
 For example in ruby you can type `ENV[name_of_variable]` to access an environmental variable.
 These are typically set in your bash profile, in a bash script, or at the command line.

 Tip: If you want to find out where the program being run is located when you type a command at the command line use the which command.  `which ruby` will tell you where the ruby binary is located.

 #### `/usr, /usr/local`, `/usr/local/bin`

-These directories are directories that are typically specific to an indivual.
+These directories are directories that are typically specific to an individual.

-If you look in /usr/local you'll see a Cellar directory where homebrew installs it's programs.
+If you look in /usr/local you'll see a Cellar directory where homebrew installs its programs.

 ## Random Bonus: Piping |

 Piping will send the output of one command into the input of another command.
-The most common command you'll probably use is piping the process list to grep to search for a running program.
+The most common command you'll probably use is piping the process list to [grep](http://en.wikipedia.org/wiki/Grep) to search for a running program.

 `ps aux | grep ruby`

-This would run the ps command with the a,u and x flags, and send the output of that to grep, a search utility which would then search for the term "ruby".
+This would run the ps command with the `a`, `u` and `x` flags, and send the output of that to grep, a search utility which would then search for the term "ruby."

 ## More Resources: